Vinko Pintarić: First murders

 Pintarić committed his first murder on 26 April 1973.
-On that day, he applied for a job in a local factory, but was rejected.
+On that day, he applied for a job in a local factory but was rejected.
 Disappointed over his repeated failures to secure a job in the factory and suspecting undue influence of his brothers-in-law, who were already employed there, he went to a local inn and drank heavily.
-On his way home, he got into a quarrel and physical confrontation with his neighbors.
-Pintarić went to his home to get a pistol, shot the neighbor dead, and wounded his neighbor's tenant.
+On his way home, he got into a quarrel and physical confrontation with his neighbours.
+Pintarić went to his home to get a pistol, shot the neighbour dead, and wounded his neighbour's tenant.
 He hid for 18 days before turning himself in to the police.
 He was committed to Vrapče Psychiatric Hospital for evaluation, but he escaped from the institution on 18 September 1973 and went into hiding again.

 Pintarić was suspicious towards his wife, believing that she was helping the police to capture or even kill him.
-On 24 October 1973 Pintarić shot her dead through the window of his brother's house and fled into the night.
+On 24 October 1973, Pintarić shot her dead through the window of his brother's house and fled into the night.
 Again, Pintarić was drunk when he committed the crime, and had no recollection of the event on the following day.
 Only after inquiring about what had happened in Zabok, he realized that he had murdered his wife.

 Pintarić was captured on 20 January 1974.
 The police learned of his whereabouts and surrounded the house in which he was hiding.
 After brief negotiations, Pintarić surrendered without resistance.
-He was tried for two murders, an attempted murder, and endangering his neighbors by shooting at their homes.
+He was tried for two murders, an attempted murder, and endangering his neighbours by shooting at their homes.
 He admitted the crimes, but pleaded not guilty, arguing that he was provoked into murder while intoxicated.
-On 18 November 1974 he was pronounced guilty and sentenced to death, an outcome Pintarić had feared the most.
+On 18 November 1974, he was pronounced guilty and sentenced to death, an outcome Pintarić had feared the most.
 However, to his relief, this was quickly commuted to 20 years imprisonment, the maximum prison term under the law.